 The museum includes various works by Picasso such as paintings, drawings, sculptures, ceramics and graphic works.
 You will find all sorts of pieces in the museum that you were unaware Picasso dabbled in.

 You can book a ticket in advance which will give you access to all areas of the museum for the small price of €6.50.
-It’s a price worth paying if you’re an art lover, the museum was one of my favourites places in the whole of Malaga!
+It’s a price worth paying if you’re an art lover, the museum was one of my favourite places in the whole of Malaga!

 The Soho neighbourhood is where I stayed during my trip to Malaga.
 It’s close to the beach, so it’s an ideal place to stay if you want to make regular trips to La Malagueta.